RetroTrigger/PS2-HDD-Art-Batcher/English/readme.txt

 Choose a partition size that will suit your needs. example: 512Mb (In this score you will find your APPS, ART, CFG, CHT, THM, VMC.
 So it's up to you to put a size that will suit your needs)

-(Optional if you don't want to install games from PS1 Do not create the __.POPS partition) __.POPS
+(Optional if you don't want to install games PS1 Do not create the __.POPS partition) __.POPS
 Choose a partition size that will suit your needs. example: 20096Mb = (20Gb) (More info about POPStarter) = https://bitbucket.org/ShaolinAssassin/popstarter-documentation-stuff/wiki/Home